 Why?
 Because some dogs require strenuous exercises while others require far less.

-So if you go for hiking or long walk today, don’t walk too much tomorrow.
-Because dogs tend to pull back the leash as they feel the tiredness.
+So if you go hiking or a long walk today, don’t walk too much tomorrow.
+Because dogs tend to pull back the leash as they feel tiredness.

 How to get your dog for walking and trigger to move further?